/Privacy

 Usage data tied to your account

 While signed in, we record which components you save (saved components), which CLI install commands you copy (install history, including the package manager you used), and your interface preferences (preferred package manager, preferred AI platform).
 This data is private to you, protected by row-level security, and only used to power features such as your saved list, your install history tab, and pre-selected defaults in the install drawer.
+If you save a preset in a Lab tool, we store its name and the tool settings it contains, including any image you uploaded into the tool, so the preset can be restored later.
+Presets are private to your account and deleted with it.

 Subscription & billing data